bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 one, this one here, I&apos;m sorry this one here first can actually copy this whole thing because we are going to remove it, we can come down here and we can add that in here.
-But instead of moving it to LeftPosition, it&apos;s going to be moved to imageWidth which up here the top of our script, imageWidth is the width of that image.
+But instead of moving it to leftPosition, it&apos;s going to be moved to imageWidth which up here the top of our script, imageWidth is the width of that image.

 So we&apos;re going to need a px on there, imageWidth let&apos;s do our tick